-Tools for One Pot Pressure Cooker Teriyaki Chicken and Rice
+Tools for Pressure Cooker Teriyaki Chicken and Rice

 Tips for Pressure Cooker Teriyaki Chicken and Rice

 1. Japanese Rice: Medium grain Calrose rice is adequate for this Japanese chicken teriyaki rice bowl.
 Save the premium grade short grain Japanese rice for nigiri sushi (unless that’s your favorite go-to rice)! 🙂

 2. Rinsing the Rice: We did not rinse the rice for this one pot meal recipe in order to be exact with the rice-to-water ratio.
 If you rinse the rice before cooking, please use a scale to ensure the rice-to-water ratio is accurate.

 - Skin Side Up: Ensure to place the chicken thighs into the pressure cooker with the skin side up.